worepix/doc-chester/source/interfaces/wireless_network_overview.rst

 **************
 For this network you can use our platform `CHESTER <https://www.hardwario.com/chester>`_.

-NB-IoT Module for HARDWARIO IoT Kit is in the development.
+NB-IoT Module for HARDWARIO TOWER - Industrial IoT Kit is in the development.